Vonage/vivid-3/libs/components/src/lib/menu/README.md

 ### Open

-`vwc-enu` internally uses `vwc-popup` to display an element and its descendants above the rest of the document.
+`vwc-menu` internally uses `vwc-popup` to display an element and its descendants above the rest of the document.

 Open property from `vwc-popup` propagate through `vwc-menu`.